 4. Statements of Outstanding Debt

 Even though we will be able to see your existing debts via your credit report, you will still have to provide documentation detailing your current outstanding financial obligations.
 You will need to gather account statements on all remaining debts including your existing mortgage, home equity lines of credit, car loans, and student loans.

 5. Statement of Assets

-Just as when you first purchased your home, verification is needed showing you have enough cash in your savings accounts to cover any out-of-pocket closing costs and at least two months’ worth of mortgage payments.
-Therefore, copies of statements for saving accounts, retirement account, stocks, bonds and certificates of deposits will also be needed.
+Similar to when you first purchased your home, verification is needed to show that you have enough cash in your savings accounts to cover any out-of-pocket closing costs and at least two months of mortgage payments.
+Copies of statements for saving accounts, retirement accounts, stocks, bonds, and certificates of deposits will also be needed.
 All of these documents will provide proof of any additional assets you own in addition to your regular salary.

 Your Refi Checklist Is Complete, What’s Next?

-Our mission is to help give you the sharpest path to homeownership, regardless of your starting point.
+Our mission is to give you the sharpest path to homeownership, regardless of your starting point.